syncfusion-content/fileformat-docs/File-Formats/DocIO/Silverlight.md

 ---
-title: Working with Word document with Silverlight
+title: Working with Word document with Silverlight using Syncfusion Word library
 description: Creating a Silverlight application, load the Word document and save the document with Syncfusion Word library
 platform: file-formats
 control: DocIO